The multicoloured Toucan Barbet is an iconic species of the region, one we should encounter on several days. Photo: Steve Howell

 The Andes of western Ecuador have some of the best and most accessible birding locations in all of South America, and the wonderful Séptimo Paraíso Cloud Forest Reserve is a prime example.
 While one-stop Ecuador tours will produce fewer species than a multi-week, all-country blitz, even a short tour based at a place like Séptimo Paraíso offers a superb combination of remarkable close-at-hand bird diversity and the inherent convenience of birding from a single comfortable base.

-Séptimo Paraíso Lodge is comfortable indeed, with its own restaurant, spring-fed pool, and support services.
+Séptimo Paraíso Lodge is comfortable indeed, with its own restaurant, spring-fed pool, spa, and support services.
 It is delightfully situated in the Mindo Valley and has great birding right in the grounds, as well as being an excellent base from which to explore surrounding areas.
 We’ll visit a variety of birding locations including Tandayapa Valley, Mindo, the Paz de las Aves reserve, and the cloud forest preserves at Milpe and Silanche - all of them within 15 minutes to an hour or so from the lodge and all serviced with good wide trails.
-During our seven days of birding we should encounter around 300 or so species, possibly including some of western Ecuador’s most celebrated: Giant Antpitta, Toucan Barbet, Plate-billed Mountain-Toucan, Ocellated Tapaculo, Andean Cock-of-the-rock, Long-wattled Umbrellabird, Club-winged Manakin, Indigo Flowerpiercer, Tanager Finch, and as many as 40 species of hummingbirds and 50 dazzling tanagers.
+During our seven days of birding we should encounter close to 300 species, possibly including some of western Ecuador’s most celebrated: Giant Antpitta, Toucan Barbet, Plate-billed Mountain-Toucan, Ocellated Tapaculo, Andean Cock-of-the-rock, Long-wattled Umbrellabird, Club-winged Manakin, Indigo Flowerpiercer, Tanager Finch, and as many as 40 species of hummingbirds and 50 dazzling tanagers.

 On one morning we’ll depart before dawn to visit a Cock-of-the-rock lek.
 The number of brilliant males attending the lek varies from day to day but the experience is never less than fascinating.
 If it can be arranged, we’ll also witness the now-famous local farmer Angel Paz feeding antpittas (possibly including Giant, Moustached, Ochre-breasted, and Yellow-breasted Antpittas) and other species at his forest reserve, a truly amazing spectacle!
 On other days we’ll drive to slightly lower elevations and encounter a host of different species, some widespread in the Tropics, some at the southern end of their range (whose northern limit lies in Central America), and some endemic to the Choco region of western Ecuador and adjacent Colombia.
-We’ll search for species such as Choco Trogon, Purple-chested Hummingbird, Esmeraldas Antbird, Club-winged Manakin, Slate-throated Gnatcatcher, Choco Warbler, and many new tanagers including Moss-backed, Glistening-green, Gray-and-gold, Rufous-throated, Emerald, and Scarlet-browed.
-We could also encounter Pallid Dove, Rufous-tailed Jacamar, Orange-fronted Barbet, Red-billed Scythebill, the ethereal Black-tipped Cotinga, the diminutive Black-capped Pygmy-Tyrant, and the very local Indigo Flowerpiercer.
+We’ll search for species such as Blue-tailed Trogon, Purple-chested Hummingbird, Esmeraldas Antbird, Club-winged Manakin, Slate-throated Gnatcatcher, Golden-bellied Warbler, and many new tanagers including Moss-backed, Glistening-green, Gray-and-gold, Rufous-throated, Emerald, and Scarlet-browed.
+We could also encounter Fasciated Tiger-Heron, Rufous-tailed Jacamar, Orange-fronted Barbet, Red-billed Scythebill, the ethereal Black-tipped Cotinga, the diminutive Black-capped Pygmy-Tyrant, and the very local Indigo Flowerpiercer.
 Nights at Séptimo Paraíso.

 Day 9: The tour ends this morning in Puembo.